Point Chevalier Veterans Their Families and Community Trust

 - Responsible fundraising and stewardship: mobilising and managing charitable funds, overseen by veterans, to help service members and their families in genuine need.

-- Poppy Appeal and targeted campaigns: driving the annual RSA Poppy Appeal and other public or private initiatives to secure vital support.
+- Poppy Appeal and targeted campaigns: supporting the annual RSA Poppy Appeal and other public or private initiatives to secure vital support for veterans.

 - Advocacy and representation: giving veterans, service members and their families a strong, united voice on the issues that matter to them.